Sushmitha-93/Sushmitha-93/README.md

 I am a tech geek, facinated by capabilities of Machine Learning and building applications.
 Always open to collaborating on projects and innovative/disruptive ideas.
 Feel free to connect with me.

+⚡ Fun fact: I'm a huge Naruto anime fan.
+Believe it!
 <!--
 **Sushmitha-93/Sushmitha-93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.